The purpose of this article is to explain how to setup Scatterplot Matrix

 - Click Scatterplot Matrix.

-2. Click on the Properties menu on the top right corner of the visualization, and select the parameters.
+2. Click on the Properties menu on the top right corner of the Scatterplot Matrix visualization, and select each of the parameters below.

 - Title: the title of the visualization